-Fall 2016 - Blow Hall 334 Prof. Will Hausman
+Fall 2017 - Blow Hall 333

+Prof. Will Hausman

-Economics 341 is a one-semester survey of the development of the U.S. economy from colonial times to the outbreak of World War II.
-The course uses basic economic concepts to help describe and explain overall economic growth as well as developments in specific sectors or aspects of the economy, such as agriculture, transportation, industry and commerce, money and banking, and public policy.
+Economics 341 is a one-semester survey of the development of the U.S. economy from colonial times to the outbreak of World War II with emphasis on public policy.
+The course uses basic economic concepts to help describe and explain overall economic growth as well as developments in specific sectors of the economy, such as transportation, industry and commerce, finance, money and banking, and agriculture.
 The course focuses on events, trends, and institutions that fostered or hindered the economic development of the nation.
 At the end of the course, you should have a better understanding of the antecedents of our current economic situation.
 The course satisfies GER 4-A.